cogmaster-stats/r-cogstats/01-intro.md

 Basically, R interprets commands that are sent by the user, and returns an output (which might be nothing).
 The syntax of the language is close to that of any programming language: we process data associated to **variables** with the help of dedicated **commands** (functions).

-Many additional **packages** are available on <http://cran.r-project.org>, and we will use few of them.
+Note that many additional **packages** are available on <http://cran.r-project.org>, and we will use few of them.

 RStudio
 ========================================================